worldcoin/world-id-js/README.md

 })
 ```

-## 📄 Documentation

-Full documentation for this package can be found at [https://id.worldcoin.org/docs/js][docs].

-## 🗣 Feedback

-Please share all feedback on your experience.
-You can find us on [Discord](https://discord.gg/worldcoin), look for the [#world-id](https://discord.com/channels/956750052771127337/968523914638688306) channel.
-Additionally, feel free to open an issue or a PR directly on this repo.

 ## 🧑‍💻 Development & testing

 To develop locally and contribute to this package, you can simply follow these instructions after clonning the repo.